joedefen/pwr-tray/README.md

 ## More Testing Hints
 * To test systemd inhibits: create a test inhibit with `systemd-inhibit --why="Prevent sleep for demonstration" sleep infinity`
-* To test Hi/Lo Battery states: when plugged in, click the battery state which artificially changes to HiBattery or LoBattery states for testing behaviors in those states.
+* To test Hi/Lo Battery states (only on a system w/o a battery), click the battery state which artificially changes to HiBattery or LoBattery states for testing behaviors in those states.

 ---